uccser/cs-field-guide/text/en/chapters/data-representation.md

 So, Braille, with its 6 dots, can make 64 patterns.
 That's enough for all the letters of the alphabet, and other symbols too, such as digits and punctuation.

+### So how does Braille relate to data representaton?

 The reason we're looking at Braille in this chapter is because it is a representation using bits.
 That is, it contains 2 different values (raised and not raised) and contains sequences of these to represent different patterns.
 The letter m, for example, could be written as 110010, where "1" means raised dot, and "0" means not raised dot (assuming we're reading from left to right and then down).